SosoLaMojo/SosoLaMojo.github.io/README.md

 ![Input](SosoLaMojo.github.io/assets/InputPongSoso.png)

-## MECANIQUE DE LA BALLE
+## BALL MECHANICS

-Lorsque la balle n'est pas renvoyé par l'un des joueurs et sort de l'écran sur la gauche ou la droite la balle se déplace à la position 0,0 avec une vélocité de 0.
-Puis attend quelques milisecondes avant que le serveur choisise la direction dans laquelle la balle repart avec une vélocité.
+When the ball is not returned by one of the players and comes out of the screen on the left or right the ball moves to position 0,0 with a velocity of 0.
+Then wait a few milliseconds before the server choose the direction in which the ball takes off with a velocity.
 ![Mecanic_Ball_1](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball1.jpg)
 ![Mecanic_Ball_2](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball2.jpg)
 ![Mecanic_Ball_3](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball3.jpg)

-#### REBOND DE LA BALLE
+#### BALL REBOUND

-Le joueur peut changer la direction de la balle en fonction de l'angle où celle-ci tape sur la raquette en utilisant la refraction.
+The player can change the direction of the ball based on the angle at which the ball hits the racket using refraction.
 ![Mecanic_Ball_Rebond](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball4.jpg)

 ## CHALLENGES

-- Challenge 1: Mecaniques de la balle
+- Challenge 1: Ball mechanics
-- Challenge 2: Rebond de la balle
+- Challenge 2: Ball rebound
-- Challenge 3: Utilisation du rollback pour les 11 rounds de la partie
+- Challenge 3: Use of rollback for the 11 rounds of the game